 Round 6 – Site migration

-Migrating a website from one host to another can be a pain, especially if especially if it’s the first time for you.
+Migrating a website from one host to another can be a pain, especially if it’s the first time for you.

-SiteGround will migrate 1 website for free.
-After, you can request a migration too, but you’ll need to pay $30 per site migration.
-They also offer a migration plugin for WordPress users, which doesn’t always worked for me.
+SiteGround won’t migrate your website for free, you’ll need to pay $30 per site migration.
+They also offer a free and easy-to-use migration plugin for WordPress users.

 Round 7 – Scalability